siam9192/ArkLab-AI-Agent-Catalog/README.md

 - Created an /api/auth page to handle sign-in.

-- Added session-aware route protection to certain pages.
+- Added session-aware route protection to certain page.

 ### ⚠️ Challenges Faced:

 Ensuring OAuth works on both development and Vercel environments.
-Handling async session loading and fallback UI.

 ### 📌 Key Design Decisions
 - App Router was used for improved file-based routing and metadata.